-Jesús Gerena is CEO of Family Independence Initiative (FII), an antiracist change organization that trusts and invests in low-income families, allowing them to move themselves out of poverty.
-Under Jesús’ leadership, FII has quadrupled its revenue, doubled in staff, and expanded its work to all 50 states through the adoption of its strength-based approach (SBA) and technology platform, UpTogether.
+Jesús Gerena is CEO of UpTogether (Previously Family Independence Initiative), an antiracist change organization that trusts and invests in low-income families, allowing them to move themselves out of poverty.
+Under Jesús’ leadership, UpTogether has quadrupled its revenue, doubled in staff, and expanded its work to all 50 states through the adoption of its strength-based approach (SBA) and technology platform, UpTogether.

 A native of Puerto Rico, Jesús is the youngest of three children born to parents who were just nineteen years old when they married.
 Although his family struggled to make ends meet, they benefited from a support network of extended families and friends.
 It was not until his parents’ divorce that this support network fractured, causing him, his mother and siblings to struggle in deep poverty.
 At the age of nine, Jesús moved with his mother and siblings to Amherst, Massachusetts.
 This community was full of resources, lifting up opportunities for Jesús’ family to achieve their goals.
 This life experience has shaped Jesús, fueling his desire to eliminate place, race, or economic position as the marker for individual and collective success.